-Estimates are also used to determine the fair value of investments in SPVs and GSEs.
-The fair value of the SPV preferred equity investments are estimated based on a discounted cash flow valuation methodology, whereby the primary input is the PV of the projected annual cash flows associated with these investments.
-The value of the GSEs senior preferred stock is estimated by first estimating the fair value of the total equity of each GSE (which, in addition to the senior preferred stock, is comprised of other equity instruments including common stock, common stock warrants, and junior preferred stock).

-The fair value of the total equity is based on a discounted cash flow valuation methodology, whereby the primary input is the PV of the projected quarterly cash flows to equity holders.
-The fair value of the GSEs' other equity instruments are then deducted from its total equity, with the remainder representing the fair value of the senior preferred stock.
-For additional information on investments in SPVs and GSEs see Note 8-Investments in Special Purpose Vehicles and Note 9-Investments in Government-Sponsored Enterprises.
+Estimates are also used to determine the FV of investments in SPVs and GSEs.
+The FV of the SPV preferred equity investments is estimated based on a discounted cash flow valuation methodology, whereby the primary input is the PV of the projected annual cash flows associated with these investments.
+The value of the GSEs senior preferred stock is estimated by first estimating the FV of the total equity of each GSE (which, in addition to the senior preferred stock, is comprised of other equity instruments including common stock, common stock warrants, and junior preferred stock).
+The FV of the total equity is based on a discounted cash flow valuation methodology, whereby the primary input is the PV of the projected quarterly cash flows to equity holders.
+The FV of the GSEs' other equity instruments are then deducted from its total equity, with the remainder representing the FV of the senior preferred stock.